containers/podman/docs/source/markdown/podman-build.1.md

 #### **--pull**

-When the option is specified or set to "true", pull the image from the first registry it is found in as listed in registries.conf.
-Raise an error if not found in the registries, even if the image is present locally.
+When the option is specified or set to "true", pull the image.
+Raise an error if the image could not be pulled, even if the image is present locally.

 If the option is disabled (with *--pull=false*) or not specified, pull the image from the registry only if the image is not present locally.
 Raise an